9 Yoga Poses for a Dose of Stress Relief

 - Relax your neck and let your head hang loosely without flexing the muscles.

 - Rotate your shoulder blades a few times.
-Inhale while tucking your feet under and exhale while pushing your hips upwards.
+Inhale while tucking your feet under and exhale while pushing your hips upward.

 - Hold this pose for at least a minute.